2 Kansas teens dead, 3 injured after SUV crash, fire - NewsBreak

 2 Kansas teens dead, 3 injured after SUV crash, fire

 RILEY COUNTY—Two Kansas teens died in an accident just after 1a.m.
 Sunday in Riley County.
-The Kansas Highway Patrol a 2005 Chevy Trailblazer...northplattepost.com
+The Kansas Highway Patrol a 2005 Chevy Trailblazer...hutchpost.com

 RILEY COUNTY—Two Kansas teens died in an accident just after 1a.m.
 Sunday in Riley County.
-The Kansas Highway Patrol a 2005 Chevy Trailblazer...northplattepost.com
+The Kansas Highway Patrol a 2005 Chevy Trailblazer...hutchpost.com

 Comments / 0